ICE chief rips New York for sharing driver data with Canada, but not US immigration agents

 The acting head of Immigration and Customs Enforcement (ICE) is accusing the state of New York of putting lives at risk by shutting federal immigration authorities out of state Department of Motor Vehicles (DMV) databases -- and highlighting that the state is still granting access to that same data to Canadian law enforcement.

 “Information is the lifeblood of law enforcement.
-If we learned anything from 9/11 it’s that information needs to be shared quickly and fully, and what this has done is roll back the clock,” Acting Immigration and Customs Enforcement (ICE) Director Matt Albence told Fox News in an interview Friday.
+If we learned anything from 9/11 it’s that information needs to be shared quickly and fully, and what this has done is to roll back the clock,” Acting Immigration and Customs Enforcement (ICE) Director Matt Albence told Fox News in an interview Friday.
 “This is a pre-9/11 mentality in a post-9/11 world and it’s dangerous.”

 NEW YORK SHERIFFS CALL OUT 'UNWISE' GREEN LIGHT LAW AS CUOMO MEETS TRUMP